Access to Water

-Despite the challenges, the State Water Resources Control Board (Water Board) is considering a plan that shifts more water to support fish that will result in less water at higher costs for water ratepayers.
-At the same time, the Water Board is considering regulations that will impose a fee on the same ratepayers to subsidize low-income households that can’t afford to pay their water bills.
-Looming on the horizon is the reintroduction of legislation imposing a water fee on ratepayers to provide access for those who do not have a source of clean, affordable drinking water.
+Despite the challenges, the State Water Resources Control Board (Water Board) is considering a plan that shifts more water to support fish, which will result in less water at higher costs for water ratepayers.
+At the same time, the Water Board is considering regulations that will impose a fee on the same ratepayers to subsidize low-income households whose occupants can’t afford to pay their water bills.

-- California needs more water storage.
+• California needs more water storage.
 Population is increasing, but available water supplies are diminishing.
 Not everyone has access to or can afford clean drinking water, mostly agricultural counties in the Central Valley plus Kern and Imperial counties.

-- $2.7 billion bond funding is available for the “public benefits” of new water storage projects.
+• Bond funding of $2.7 billion is available for the “public benefits” of new water storage projects.

-- The controversy pits environmental and fish needs against human needs.
+• The controversy of water storage pits environmental and fish needs against human needs.

-The proposed projects were a mix of above ground and underground storage (see timeline on previous page).
+The proposed projects were a mix of above ground and underground storage (see timeline above).

 Environmental opposition to new water projects is constant.
 Environmental groups are opposing desalination, recycling, and storage projects.
 Their opinion is that conservation will provide enough water for all purposes.
 During the recent five-year drought, mandatory conservation measures did result in 25% less water usage.
 However, some rural communities still ran out of water and required state assistance to obtain baseline amounts.
 Communities running out of water were mostly on private domestic wells or were served by very small water districts with no ability to upgrade or expand existing facilities.
 Nearby water storage could have alleviated the problem by storing excess water in wet years for use in drier times.